lukeinator42/MongoReplicator/README.md

 # 4660 NoteSync App

-This is a project for 4660.
+This is a project for CPSC 4660.
 It is a node.js server that replicates mongodb databases in a peer-to-peer network.
 It provides an api for creating, updating, deleting and getting notes, as well as viewing the log of changes.

 ## Installation

-To use install node.js and dependencies found in server.js
+To use install node.js and dependencies.
+Dependencies are:

+- http
+- through2
+- mongoose
+- express
+- body-parser
+- request

 ## Usage